-This page is about the different treatment options for mesothelioma in the chest.
+This page gives an overview of the different treatment options for mesothelioma in the chest.
 We have information about

 Pleural mesothelioma treatment

-Your choice of treatment for pleural mesothelioma will depend on a number of factors.
-These include the stage of your cancer, any other medical conditions you may have, and your general fitness.
+Your choice of treatment for pleural mesothelioma will depend on how far your cancer has grown (the stage), any other medical conditions you have and your general fitness.
 Unfortunately, mesothelioma can be very difficult to treat.
 Nearly all treatment is aimed at controlling the disease for as long as possible and keeping symptoms under control.
-Mesothelioma can be treated with chemotherapy, radiotherapy or surgery.
+You may have chemotherapy, radiotherapy or surgery.

-For a few people who have early mesothelioma surgery may be possible, followed by chemotherapy or radiotherapy, or a combination of both.
-Or they may have chemotherapy before surgery.
+If you have early mesothelioma, you may be able to have surgery, followed by chemotherapy or radiotherapy, or both.
+Or you may have chemotherapy before surgery.